 NOTE: For a Windows time tracker with the Pomodoro feature, be sure to read our best Pomodoro apps nominees.

 Time management systems are sneaking in under the radar, and that’s a good thing.
 The more casually we approach recording time and tracking progress against tasks, the more this behavior will become ingrained in how teams work collaboratively.
 And the data benefits everyone.

 NOTE: Check this list of time-logging software for small businesses.
 We reviewed 11 of the best time-tracking software.
 If you’re a business owner overseeing a group of employees, and looking for a work management tool with a robust time tracking module, check out our top 5 employee time tracking software.

 OK, not real robots.
 But there is a shift towards using predictive algorithms in software: think predictive text for your SMS messages, but bigger.
 Predictive software could look at your past timesheets and let you know what’s going to be eating up your time in the week to come.
 It could harvest data from your calendar and report on how much time you spend in meetings.
 It could even harvest data from your colleagues’ timesheets and calendars and predict if they are going to hit their project milestones.

-We’re a bit far off that yet.
+We’re a bit far off from that yet.
 However, I think we’ll see moves in this direction over the next year or so.
-PwC agree: the professional services firm forecast that first we’ll see growth in mobile apps capturing and modelling contextual information.
+PwC agree – the professional services firm forecast that first we’ll see growth in mobile apps capturing and modeling contextual information.
 They predict that this data will feed into the ‘robot’ processors to enable predictive services that meet your needs before you have even told them what you want to know.